jamsocket/aper/book/src/lists.md

 	// use to identify the record.
 	// The methods `append`, `prepend`, and `insert` of `List`
 	// return a `(id, transition)` pair, where the `id` can be used
-	// to refer to the element once it has been inserted. let (dog_food_id, dog_food_transition) = to_do_list.append(
+	// to refer to the element after it has been inserted. let (dog_food_id, dog_food_transition) = to_do_list.append(
 			ToDoListItem::new("Get dog food".to_string())
 	);